Places of

 architecture, the Cathedral

-has also got a few traces of the Norman building which survived a
+has also got a few traces of the Norman building which survived

 tremendous hearthquake of the 16th century.